RadicalMilitantLibrary/www/README.markdown

 * PHP
   + incl.
 GD library (for image manipulation)
   + enabled to use ZIP files (compiled with `--enable-zip`)
-* PostgresQL (or a shitload of work and some rewrite to enable another DBMS)
+* PostgreSQL (or a shitload of work and some rewrite to enable another DBMS)
   + php_pgsql (or PHP compiled with `--with-pgsql'`)
   + the actual [database](https://github.com/RadicalMilitantLibrary/database) or a recent dump by Jotunbane (you may find contact via the [manual](https://github.com/RadicalMilitantLibrary/manual))

 ## Donation

 Maybe you cannot code and have no time to engage.
-The service is running as one of the first publicly known onion (back then called hidden) services.
+The service is running as one of the oldest publicly known onion (back then called hidden) services.
 It is maintained and mainly funded by Jotunbane, so if you are willing to help, send your bits:

 via Bitcoin [1MjAY5FZ9To6M1VHvgWa95WzsVtD3X9NaA](bitcoin:1MjAY5FZ9To6M1VHvgWa95WzsVtD3X9NaA)